amelraihana/UKDistanceCalculator/README.md

 -   **URL**: `http://localhost:8080/update-postcode?postcode={postcode}&latitude={latitude}&longitude={longitude}`
 -   **Parameters**:
     -   `postcode`: The postal code you want to update (e.g., "AB10 1XG").
-    -   `latitude`: The latitude to associate with the postal code (e.g., "56.789").
+    -   `latitude`: The latitude of the postal code (e.g., "56.789").
-    -   `longitude`: The longitude to associate with the postal code (e.g., "-2.123").
+    -   `longitude`: The longitude of the postal code (e.g., "-2.123").
--   **Response**: Confirms that the postal code coordinates were successfully updated.
+-   **Response**: Confirms the update of the postal code's coordinates.

 ### 3\.
 Get Coordinates for a Postal Code

 -   **Request Type**: `GET`
 -   **URL**: `http://localhost:8080/get-coordinates?postcode={postcode}`
 -   **Parameters**:
-    -   `postcode`: The postal code for which to retrieve coordinates (e.g., "AB10 1XG").
+    -   `postcode`: The postal code to retrieve coordinates for (e.g., "AB10 1XG").
 -   **Response**: Returns the latitude and longitude for the specified postal code.